raesuarez/raesuarez.github.io/education.markdown

 President

 May 2023 - May 2024
-- Leading executive board meetings and organizing events and demonstrations for our members
+- Leading weekly executive board meetings and organizing weekly events and demonstrations for 130 members
-- Organizing the first Wellesley Game Jam
+- Organizing the first Wellesley Game Jam, a 3 day event in which students compete and create a working game by the end of the weekend

 Publicity Chair

 May 2022 - May 2023
-- Leading demonstrations, creating flyers for our events, and sending emails to our members
+- Leading weekly demonstrations, creating flyers for our events, and sending emails to 130 members

 # Sexual Assault Awareness for Everyone @ Wellesley College
 Publicity Chair